 Creative Arts at the Zakim Center

-Explore how creative arts activities can support relaxation to help you feel better and connect with others in the Dana-Farber community by joining the Zakim Center's monthly Creative Arts Online Workshops and Journaling Groups via Zoom.
-Materials will be provided, and no experience is necessary to participate, but registration is required.
+Explore how creative arts activities can support relaxation to help you feel better and connect with others in the Dana-Farber community by joining the Zakim Center's monthly Creative Arts Online Workshops and Journaling for Self-Care.

 Meet Heather Woods, MA, MT-BC

 Heather Woods is a Board-Certified Music Therapist and professional musician in the Boston Area.
 In nearly 10 years as a clinician, she has gained extensive experience serving the mental health needs of diverse populations including pediatric and adult oncology patients, youth with life-threatening illnesses and HIV/AIDS, and trauma survivors.
 Heather draws on her professional musicianship and expertise in mindfulness to offer services that are creative, inclusive, and success oriented.
 Her clinical work is informed by anti-oppressive principles, acknowledges the impact of inequity on mental and physical health, and emphasizes cultivating self-trust, self-compassion, and agency in self-care decisions.

 Heather completed her undergraduate and graduate degrees at the acclaimed Berklee College of Music, graduating Summa Cum Laude from her graduate studies.